Do kefir’s pro-immunity benefits live up to the hype?

 Kefir is a traditional drink that has been popular for hundreds — if not thousands — of years.
 It originally came out of the Caucasus Mountains in the former Soviet Union, in Central Asia.
-Today, we are learning that the benefits of homemade milk kefir may be more than we ever imagined.
+Today, we’re learning that the benefits of homemade milk kefir may be more than we ever imagined.

 The word kefir is derived from the Turkish word keyif, which means “good feeling.”1

-If you are sensitive to foods that contain milk casein, you may be able to drink homemade kefir after the health of your gut lining has been addressed and your inner ecosystem is restored.
+The fermentation process is also enzyme-rich.
+Difficult proteins like milk casein are pre-digested.
+If you’re sensitive to foods that contain milk casein, you may be able to drink homemade kefir after the health of your gut lining has been addressed and your inner ecosystem is restored.

 Good bacteria actively fight harmful bacteria by making their own natural antibiotics, like:

 - Short-chain fatty acids, like butyric acid (also found in butter)

 The bacteria in kefir produce a structural sugar called kefiran.